 Curtains and blinds

 Blind cords are a strangulation hazard.
-Looped cords are especially dangerous; use split cords and a cord winder or cleat to stow them out of reach.
+Looped cords are especially dangerous, so use split cords and a cord winder or cleat to stow them out of reach.
 Newly installed blinds must have the cords restrained to the wall or window architrave.

 Non-slip mats in and out of the bath are worth considering (for adults as well as children).